How to Play Chess With Cards

 - This way of playing the game is a variant of the original game rules.

-- The game is played two vs. two.
+- The game is played in teams of two versus two.

-- The player just plays the normal game on the chessboard.
+- The player plays the normal chess game on the board.

 Why Play Chess With Cards in this Way

-If you are in four and two are the stronger players, let them be the spotters and talk about the position; the two weaker players will learn a lot and adjust their game in real time.
+If you have four players, and two are stronger, let them act as the spotters.
+They can discuss the position and provide insights, allowing the two weaker players to learn and improve their game in real time.

 Waiting for Your Suggestions!